awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [gitster](https://github.com/shashankmehta/dotfiles/blob/master/thesetup/zsh/.oh-my-zsh/custom/themes/gitster.zsh-theme) - When in a git repo, it shows the location from the git's root folder.
 When not in a git repo, it shows the path relative to home, `~`.
 * [glimmer ★1 ⏳2Y](https://github.com/martnu/glimmer) - Includes git branch, time and user@host.
 * [guri](https://github.com/victorfsf/guri) - A Simple and fast Oh-My-Zsh theme, based on [Pure ★4318](https://github.com/sindresorhus/pure)'s design.
-* [hacker-quotes ★19](https://github.com/oldratlee/hacker-quotes) - Outputs a hacker quote randomly when you open a terminal.
 * [hackersaurus](https://github.com/bhilburn/hackersaurus) - A theme with git status and exit code of last command run embedded in the prompt.
 Related to [powerlevel9k ★3434](https://github.com/bhilburn/powerlevel9k).
 * [haribo ★4 ⏳2Y](https://github.com/haribo/omz-haribo-theme) - Simple git status + timestamp in prompt.
 * [hedgehog](https://gist.github.com/hedgehog1029/dfbb7e66511e2c399157) - Simple, no-nonsense and clean, with support for git and return codes.